NVIDIA/NVFlare/research/auto-fed-rl/README.md

 ## 1. Set PYTHONPATH
 Set `PYTHONPATH` to include custom files of this example:

-We use both the utils from the [CIFAR-10 examples](../../examples/cifar10) and files under [./src](./src):
+We use both the utils from the [CIFAR-10 examples](../../examples/advanced/cifar10) (e.g., pt.learners, and pt.utils)
+and files under [./src](./src):
 ```
 export PYTHONPATH=${PWD}/../../examples/advanced/cifar10:${PWD}/../../examples/advanced/cifar10/pt/utils:${PWD}/src